 The risks of accidental contamination or injury from the discharge of controlled or hazardous materials and chemicals cannot be eliminated completely.
 In the event of such a discharge, we could be held liable for any damages that result, and any such liability could have a material adverse effect on us.

-We are not currently aware of any situation or condition that we believe is likely to have a material adverse effect on our results of operations or financial condition.
+We are not currently aware of any environmental situation or violations of government regulations that we believe are likely to have a material adverse effect on our results of operations or financial condition.

 Human Capital